 Professional leave applies to required licensure examinations, educational meetings/conferences applicable to residency purposes, as well as formal interviewing.
-Residents may not exceed a combined total of 13 days for professional leave for required licensure examinations and formal interviews.
-Residents may be allowed up to 8 days maximum for interview leave.
+Residents may not exceed a combined total of 13 days for professional leave, which includes educational leave and interview leave.
+Residents may be allowed up to 8 days maximum for interview leave, dependent on the number of days away from the program for educational meetings and conferences, not to exceed a total of 13 days.